Aphoh/lcs_rs/README.md

 3. Append all files terminated with the sentinel
 4. Use the custom `u16` implementation of [SAIS](https://zork.net/~st/jottings/sais.html) to construct the suffix array from the combined files
 5. Build the Longest Common Prefix array
-6. Scan across the suffix array for subsequences which are present in at least $`K`$ of the files
+6. Scan across the suffix array for subsequences which are present in at least $K$ of the files
 7. Compute the minimum LCP for all prefixes in those subseqences
 8. Find the subsequence with the maximum min LCP
 9. Determine and return the resulting files present in that subsequence of the suffix array with their offsets